 One of the hallmarks of a WMS education is the relationship that develops between faculty, students, and families.
 Since relationships between staff members and children at WMS are very close, our teachers invite students to call them by their first names.
 Using familiar names at WMS is not only a tradition that dates back to the school’s early years, it is a Montessori values-driven approach that kindles mutual respect between adults and students.

-MEET THE WMS FACULTY & STAFF
+MEET THE WMS STAFF

 JUMP AHEAD